mdamien/json-comment/src/README.rst

 Any string can be multiline, even object keys.

 -  Multiline strings start and end with ``"""``, like in python
--  The preprocessor merges all lines to a single standard string
+-  The preprocessor merges all lines to a single JSON standard string
--  A single trailing space is kept, if present
+-  A single trailing space per line is kept, if present
 -  New line is not kept.
 To hard code new lines in the string, use ``\\n``